opensafely/documentation/docs/jobs-site.md

 Once you are logged into the server via the VPN:

 * Navigate to [https://jobs.opensafely.org/](https://jobs.opensafely.org/) using google chrome (make sure to use https://)
-* Log in using your email or Github username, and the Single Use Token from the above step.
+* Log in using your email or GitHub username, and the Single Use Token from the above step.
 * You should be now logged in.
 This login will expire after two weeks of not being used.

 Once logged in, to view your `moderately_sensitive` outputs: